 STAR CRN

-The Science, Technology and Research partnership (STAR), Clinical Research Network (CRN) is a member of a National Patient-Centered Clinical Research Network, PCORnet®.
+The Science, Technology and Research partnership (STAR), Clinical Research Network (CRN), funded by Patient Centered Outcomes Research Institute (PCORI), is part of the National Patient-Centered Clinical Research Network, PCORnet®.
 The PCORnet® Common Data Model (CDM), developed by the PCORnet® Network Partners, standardizes millions of data points from the Network’s diverse clinical information systems into a common format.
 Investigators that work with STAR will have access to this data and a range of data resources.
 Our network encompasses 9 health systems, and our work is focused on research to improve health by supporting comparative effectiveness studies, pragmatic clinical trials, health system innovation, and the other research needs of our partners.

 Do you want to...